Skip to main content

 When to consider genomic testing

-Indications for genomic testing in patients with possible premature ovarian insufficiency (POI) are:
+Indications for genomic testing in patients with possible premature ovarian insufficiency (POI) are a confirmed diagnosis of POI, which requires both:

 Turner syndrome may be suspected at different ages due to various phenotypic features, including: